NREL/HPC/docs/Documentation/Development/Compilers/rosetta_stone.md

 ## Moving to Intel's new compiler ifx

 Intel® Fortran Compiler Classic (ifort) is now deprecated and will be discontinued in late 2024.
-Intel recommends that customers transition now to using the LLVM-based Intel® Fortran Compiler (ifx) Other  than the name change some people will not notice significant differences.
+Intel recommends that customers transition now to using the LLVM-based Intel® Fortran Compiler (ifx).
+Other  than the name change some people will not notice significant differences.
 The new compiler supports offloading to Intel GPU.
 Kestrel and Swift do not have Intel GPUs so this is not at NREL.